adamgoucher/my-oredev-2016-sessions/Laravel and AWS/02 - Keys.md

 - Delete the inactive access key.

 Note: AWS doesn't suggest how often you rotate keys.
 Its up to you to assess your risks and set it accordingly.

+Tip: Use a script to monitor key age against your rotation rules.